SriSaiPranavi/SriSaiPranavi/README.md

 ## 🚀 About Me

-🔹 Final-Year B.Tech Computer Science & Engineering Student
+🔹 B.Tech Computer Science & Engineering Student

 🔹 Software Engineer Intern with experience in OCR-based document parsing using Python, OpenCV, and Tesseract OCR